One of My New Favorite Goat Cheeses

-If you enjoy goat cheese and are looking for one to serve to friends or just enjoy at home with a piece of French bread, I recommend you take a look at Caprifeuille.
+If you enjoy goat cheese and are looking for one to serve to friends or enjoy at home with a piece of French bread, I recommend you look at Caprifeuille.

-At first he wanted to sell me an older version of this cheese, "same cheese only aged 2 - 3 months longer" but much firmer with a stronger taste.
-We talked about it and decided to go with the younger brother that is just as good but a little milder.
+At first, he wanted to sell me an older version of this cheese, "same cheese only aged 2 - 3 months longer," but much firmer with a stronger taste.
+We talked about it and decided to go with the younger brother, who is just as good but slightly milder.

 What's In a Name